RobertVejvoda/subscription-processing-demo/readme.md

 Purpose of this project is show how to implement microservices with Dapr and Camunda in larger scope.
 The following BPMN diagram shows one of many possible ways how to register request for mortgage cover, validate it and process into Policy Management System (out of scope).
-It contains set of touchpoints to communicate status with other microservices, for example.
+It contains set of touch points to communicate status with other microservices, for example.

 ![image](assets/subscription-register.png)